Fire Risk Assessment

 The Grenfell Tower Legacy

-The Government response to the Grenfell Tower Inquiry Phase 2 Report on the 26 February 2025 endorsed most of the Inquiry’s key recommendations.
+The Government response to the Grenfell Tower Inquiry Phase 2 Report on 26 February 2025 endorsed most of the Inquiry’s key recommendations.
 Central to this response was the clear positioning of competence and culture at the heart of the actions to be implemented.

 Competence Requirements